locka99/cpp-to-rust-book/src/features_of_rust/lint.md

 * Deprecated methods
 * Undocumented functions
 * Camel case / snake case violations
-* Unbounded recursion code (i.e. no conditionals)
+* Unbounded recursion code (i.e. no conditionals to stop recursion)
+* Use of heap memory when stack could be used
 * Unused extern crates, imports, variables, attributes, mut, parentheses
-* Using while true{} instead of loop
+* Using "while true {}" instead of "loop {}"

-* Lint rules can be enforced more strictly or ignored by using attributes:
+Lint rules can be enforced more strictly or ignored by using attributes:
-* TODO

 ```rust
 #[allow(rule)]